-Charleston White Collar Crimes Lawyers
+Charleston White Collar Crimes Attorney

-Challenging the Accusations in Charleston, Summerville, and Beyond
+Defending Those Accused in Charleston, Summerville, and Beyond

 The term "white collar crime" describes a range of offenses that are often non-violent and financially motivated.
 They may not involve physical injury to others, but that does not mean the charges aren't serious.
-Like other offenses, an accusation for a white collar crime can potentially ruin a person's reputation.
+Like other offenses, an accusation of a white collar crime can potentially ruin a person's reputation.
 Because these offenses usually occur in a corporate setting, the allegations can seriously hurt current and future career prospects.
 White collar crimes can be prosecuted as either state or federal violations, and upon a conviction, the accused is exposed to a range of severe penalties, including incarceration, fines, and other sanctions.

 If you're facing allegations, speak with our white collar crimes attorneys in Charleston as soon as possible.
 These cases are often complicated, involving complex and voluminous business documents, financial records, and other corporate information.
 Building a solid defense requires analyzing all of this data to identify various defenses.
 At Thurmond Kirchner & Timbes, P.A., we genuinely care about helping residents of Charleston, Summerville, and surrounding areas, and we will be by your side throughout your case.
 Our team recognizes the damaging effects a criminal accusation can have on your life, and we know discretion is important in these matters.